 Focus on the walls

 The texture of the wall determines the vibe of the space while having a positive and serene effect on the mood of the individual.
 Walls that have pastel shades or vibrant designs have a calming effect and help combat a high-stress work environment.
-A graceful wall décor can, not just add colors but also complement the individual’s sense of purpose.
+A graceful wall décor can, not just add colours but also complement the individual’s sense of purpose.

 Exposed brick designs and vibrant wallpapers are an upcoming trend.